BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 What about the love?<br/><br/>

 In mid-2022, I went to a gas station in Canton, Illinois.
-Canton is a small town that's exactly like very other small midwestern town near it in Central Illinois.
+Canton is a small town that's exactly like every other small midwestern town near it in Central Illinois.
 It's flat, impeccable, boring, heavily-policed, and completely intolerant of any funny business.
 The card processing machines were broken at the gas station.
 The gas station clerks were both very friendly and very apologetic, but didn't seem the least bit distressed by the whole thing.